ksingh25/SwitchTree/README.md

 # Quick Start Guide
 To run the code
 1. Use or Create a BMV2 VM or machine.
 For example you may download the VM from here provided by P4 developer day: https://drive.google.com/uc?id=1lYF4NgFkYoRqtskdGTMxy3sXUV0jkMxo&export=download
 2. Debugging and logging should be disabled otherwise several packets will be lost during real-time tests.
-This can be done by downloading the source of behavioral-model (https://github.com/p4lang/behavioral-model) and recompiling it using the options that disable logging
+This can be done by downloading the source of behavioral-model (https://github.com/p4lang/behavioral-model) to your home directory and recompiling it using the options that disable logging

 `cd behavioral-model/`